3 observations after Dowtin's career-high performance leads Sixers over Wizards

 The Sixers’ usual go-to guy late this season was ice-cold in the first half.
 At intermission, Quentin Grimes was 0 for 10 from the field.

-With Grimes sitting, the Sixers’ second unit played well early in the second quarter.
-Dowtin got his first NBA action since the Sixers’ March 26 loss to the Wizards and served as the backup point guard.
+With Grimes out, the Sixers’ second unit played well early in the second quarter.
+Dowtin got his first NBA action since the Sixers’ March 26 loss to the Wizards (he'd be sitting because two-way contract players can only be active for 50 games in a season) and served as the backup point guard.
 The Sixers’ other subs were Ricky Council IV, Reese and Colin Castleton.

 Dowtin was the standout, tallying 11 points in the second quarter.
 He looked to be coasting to 13, but Dowtin somehow missed a completely uncontested layup after sneakily swiping a steal from Sarr.